What is a zoonotic disease?

 - people who have received organ or bone marrow transplants

-- pregnant women (the fetal immune system is not fully developed, and the pregnant woman's immune system is altered during pregnancy).
+- people who are pregnant (the fetal immune system is not fully developed, and the pregnant person's immune system is altered during pregnancy)

 If you fall into one of these categories, it does not mean you have to give up your pet.
 It simply means that you should take some precautions, such as monitoring your dog for any signs of illness, washing your hands after extensive handling of your dog, and avoiding direct contact with your dog's feces or urine.

-It is important to keep in mind that numerous studies prove that the benefits of having a pet far outweigh the risks.
+It is important to keep in mind that numerous studies prove the benefits of having a pet far outweigh the risks.
 Sharing your home with a pet is often just what the doctor ordered.

 What are the most common zoonotic diseases of dogs?